newrelic/infra-integrations-sdk/docs/tutorial.md

 uptime_in_seconds:54782
 ```

 We assume that when the uptime is less than 60 seconds, the Redis service has recently started.
 We will call the `redis-cli info | grep uptime_in_seconds:` command and then create a notification event if the uptime value is smaller than a defined limit.
-To do so, we will use the type of event `event.NewNotification`, which is a event with the default `notifications` category for an integration object.
+To do so, we will use the type of event `event.NewNotification`, which is an event with the default `notifications` category for an integration object.
 It accepts the `string` argument, which is a summary message, i.e. `"Redis Server recently started"`.

 ```go
 func main() {